hplgit/doconce/README.md

 You should take a look at Doconce if any of these questions are of interest.

-*Users are strongly encouraged to use the most recent software in the [GitHub repository](https://github.com/hplgit/doconce) and not the tarballs.
+*Users are strongly encouraged to use the most recent software in the [GitHub repository](https://github.com/hplgit/doconce) and not the tarballs!*

 ### Highlights